Flowers: A Warp Drive for Neural PDE Solvers: Introduction

 Warps are not new in deep learning, but they appear as augmentations of more complex pipelines which involve convolution and/or attention layers (similarly as with FIO networks).
-The canonical example is the spatial transformer~\citep{jaderberg2016spatialtransformernetworks}.
+A canonical example is the spatial transformer~\citep{jaderberg2016spatialtransformernetworks}.
 The same sampling primitive underlies deformable convolutions~\citep{dai2017deformableconvolutionalnetworks}, and reappears in deformable transformers~\citep{zhu2021deformable}, where each query predicts a set of sampling offsets, which is shown to improve encoder--decoder object detection transformers.
 Related ideas have been used for dynamic upsampling~\citep{liu2023learning}, image registration~\citep{Balakrishnan_2019}, and scientific forecasting~\citep{zakariaei2024advectionaugmentedconvolutionalneural}; in all cases, warping is a component of a convolutional or transformer pipeline.

-Motivated by physics, \netnames adopt a different perspective.
-We make warping the \emph{only} adaptive nonlocal mixing primitive: each layer predicts a \emph{single} per-head displacement $\varrho^{(h)}(x)$ using only \emph{pointwise} information at the target location $u(x)$, and induces nonlocal interaction by sampling features at $x+\varrho^{(h)}(x)$, one displacement per head.
+Motivated by physics and compute efficiency, \netnames adopt a different perspective.
+We make warping the main and \emph{only} adaptive nonlocal mixing primitive: each layer predicts a \emph{single} per-head displacement $\varrho^{(h)}(x)$ using only \emph{pointwise} information at the target location $u(x)$, and induces nonlocal interaction by sampling features at $x+\varrho^{(h)}(x)$, one displacement per head.
 This keeps the operation lightweight, scalable, and grounded in characteristic structure of PDEs, with nonlocality entering only through sparse pullbacks.
-We then build a modern backbone around this primitive—multi-head organization, residual connections, and a U-Net-like multiscale scaffold.
-The empirical takeaway is that this one primitive is enough to obtain state-of-the-art neural PDE solvers across 2D and 3D benchmarks, without Fourier multipliers or dense dot-product attention.
+We then build a modern backbone around this primitive—multi-head organization, residual connections, and a U-Net-like multiscale scaffold\footnote{Code available on GitHub: \href{https://github.com/t-muser/flowers}{github.com/t-muser/flowers}}.
+Empirically, this single primitive is enough to obtain state-of-the-art neural PDE solvers across 2D and 3D benchmarks, without Fourier multipliers or dense dot-product attention.

 As we show, even a modestly sized \netname outperforms strong Fourier-, convolutional-, and attention-based baselines across diverse benchmarks spanning fluid dynamics, wave propagation, and complex geometries.
 On the \emph{The Well} benchmark suite~\cite{ohana2025welllargescalecollectiondiverse}, 17M-parameter \netnames achieve state-of-the-art supervised performance while being efficient to train and run.
 Scaling to $\sim$100--150M parameters closes the gap to, and even improves over, very recent foundation-scale PDE models trained with far more parameters, data, and compute.
 (On several datasets even our ``tiny'' model achieves stronger performance.)
 This makes \netnames a plausible new family of scientific ML backbones, with considerable headroom: we believe that performance will only improve as the community explores the new design space.